“We show our love by giving more than the basic necessities. Little Brothers is absolutely uncompromising on this.”

 Little Brothers first came to the public’s attention in the 1960s, thanks in large part to the efforts of beloved Quebec film and television star Juliette Huot.
 Actor Jean Besré followed in her footsteps in the 1990s, generously lending his time and talents to raising the organization’s profile.

-Today, we are proud to enjoy the support of theatre and screen veteran Béatrice Picard, our devoted provincial patron.
-Our regional spokespersons, Louis Garneau, Émilie Lévesque and Pierre Guillettte, play an equally instrumental role in bringing attention to what we do.
+Today, we are proud to enjoy the support of theatre and screen veteran Béatrice Picard, our devoted provincial patron, and Marie-Thérèse Fortin, our provincial spokesperson.
+Our regional spokespersons, Louis Garneau, Émilie Lévesque, Pierre Guillemettte and Henri Chassé, play an equally instrumental role in bringing attention to what we do.

 Ending senior isolation across Quebec